-- a.
-A declaratory judgment that Defendants violate the Named Plaintiffs' and class members' constitutional rights by operating a system of wealth-based detention that keeps them in jail because they cannot afford to pay a secured financial condition of release required without an inquiry into or findings concerning ability to pay, without consideration of non-financial alternatives, and without findings that a particular release condition-or pretrial detention-is necessary to meet a compelling government interest; - b.
+a.
+A declaratory judgment that Defendants violate the Named Plaintiffs' and class members' constitutional rights by operating a system of wealth-based detention that keeps them in jail because they cannot afford to pay a secured financial condition of release required without an inquiry into or findings concerning ability to pay, without consideration of non-financial alternatives, and without findings that a particular release condition-or pretrial detention-is necessary to meet a compelling government interest;

+- b.
 An order preliminarily and permanently enjoining Defendants from operating and enforcing a system of wealth-based detention that keeps the Named Plaintiffs and class members in jail because they cannot afford a secured financial condition of release required without an inquiry into or findings concerning ability to pay, without consideration of non-financial alternatives, and without any findings that a particular release condition-or pretrial detention-is necessary to meet a compelling government interest. - c.
 Any other order and judgment this Court deems necessary to preliminarily and permanently enjoin Defendants-whether acting on behalf of the State, the County, or some other government entity-from implementing and enforcing a system of wealth-based pretrial detention that keeps arrestees in jail because they cannot afford a secured financial condition of release required without an inquiry into or findings concerning ability to pay, without consideration of non-financial alternatives, and without any findings that a particular release condition-or pretrial detention-is necessary to meet a compelling government interest; - d.
-A permanent injunction requiring the Sheriff and the County to provide public access to all legal proceedings during which conditions of pretrial release are determined or that result in pretrial detention; - e.
-An order certifying the class defined above;

-f.
+An order certifying the class defined above; - e.
 An order and judgment granting reasonable attorneys' fees and costs pursuant to 42 U.S.C. § 1988, and any other relief this Court deems just and proper.